dfederm/dfederm.github.io/_posts/2018-02-10-setting-up-a-roaming-developer-console.md

 layout: post
 title: Setting up a Roaming Developer Console
 date: 2018-02-10 17:04
+categories: [Developer Environment]
-categories: [autorun, cmd, command prompt, console, developer command prompt, developer console, onedrive, powershell, Programming]
+tags: [autorun, cmd, command prompt, console, developer command prompt, developer console, onedrive, powershell]
 ---
 Have you ever wanted to have your personal scripts and aliases just always available to you in any console session?
 Well, it's possible!